marberi/100days/README.md

 # Day 247 [2021-05-03]
 Worked on installing tensorboards.
 Should be simple, but for some reason it was not willing to connect.

+# Day 248 [2021-05-04]
+Continued working on tensorboard.
+After some beating I had it running.
+Uploading to tensorboard.dev is a neat feature.